SanderRonde/home-automation/README.md

 #### Scripts

 The scripts module simply runs specified scripts in a pre-configured directory.
 This allows for shutting down the PC or booting it up when someone leaves or enters the house.

+#### Remote Control

+The remote control module allows remote control of media playing on a given computer.
+This, for example, allows you to tell your smart home device to pause the video playing on your PC (which could be connected to a projector or something).
+It allows for control of media playing websites (Youtube, Netflix and Plex) and applications (VLC through telnet).

 ### Controllers